kmwang123/cme211-notes/lecture-07.md

 <type 'builtin_function_or_method'>
 >>>
 ```
+type(time) shows us that it's a module, so you need to do time.time() to call the function that's in the module

 * Keep in mind that the module name/object is different then the function that
   exists inside of the module